tkherman/Scheduling-Simulator/README.md

 >       since that creates two processes and you would only have direct control
 >       of `/bin/sh` rather than `command`
 >
->       - we will be using fork/exec/wait and will get the pid of the new
+>       - We will be using fork/exec/wait and will get the pid of the new
-        process from fork()
+          process from fork().
 >
 >   - How will you implement preemption?
 That is, how will you **stop** or
 >     **pause** a running process?
->       - we would send SIGSTOP signal to the process to pause it
+>       - We will send the SIGSTOP signal to the process to pause it.
 >
 >   - How will you **resume** a process that has been preempted?
->       - to resume, we will send SIGCONT to the process
+>       - To resume a paused process, we will send it the SIGCONT signal.
 >
 >   - How will you **terminate** an active process?
->       - send a SIGTERM signal
+>       - To terminate an active process, we will send it the SIGTERM signal.
 >
 >   - How will you gather statistics or accounting information about each
 >     process?
 What will you store?
->       - for the CPU usage, we will open the /proc/{pid}/stat file and parse it
+>       - We will open the /proc/{pid}/stat file and parse it to calculate
->         to calculate the %CPU usage
+> 		  the user time, CPU usage, and state of the process.
 >
 >       [Hint](https://stackoverflow.com/questions/16726779/how-do-i-get-the-total-cpu-usage-of-an-application-from-proc-pid-stat)